Quality from the beginning…

 The 1920s' brought modern laundry convenience of the washing machine and inspired Elder Manufacturing Company to manufacture one of the first men's shirts with attached collar and cuffs in 1921.
 In 1937 the Elder Manufacturing Company secured the Mark Twain license for all men's shirts, as they were rumored to be Samuel Clemens garment of choice.

 A New Era Of Wrinkle-resistant Clothing

 During the 1960s, with Klopman Mills' help, Elder manufactured the first permanent-press boy's shirt ushering in a new era of wrinkle-free clothing.
-Elder acquired other famous names producing "Johnny Whitaker" clothing in 1967 named after the child star of "Family Affair."
-In the spring of 1988, Elder launched Kangaroo Kids clothing line for boys and girls featured in major department stores across all 50 states, such as Famous-Barr Co. and Dillards Department Stores Inc.
+Elder Manufacturing acquired other famous names producing "Johnny Whitaker" clothing in 1967 named after the child star of "Family Affair."
+In the spring of 1988, the Elder Manufacturing Company launched Kangaroo Kids clothing line for boys and girls featured in major department stores across all 50 states, such as Famous-Barr Co. and Dillards Department Stores Inc.

 The Sarinsky Family purchased the Elder Manufacturing Company in 1988 and began to focus primarily on School Uniforms.
 Thus began the mission to be the most successful manufacturer of top quality school uniforms in the industry.
 The Elder Manufacturing's focus on growth and increased profitability has been accomplished by hiring competent and committed people.
 The Elder Manufacturing deliberately maintains a broad base cross-section of customers and, after over 100 years, is still committed to providing unparalleled service.